Andre2503/pandas-challenge/README.md

 - `PyCitySchools_starter.ipynb`: A Jupyter Notebook serving as the central script for the data analysis.
 It contains a series of data frames that summarize the data, as well as various statistical calculations using pandas.

-- `Analysis folder`: This houses the exported Excel spreadsheet I used to conduct further analysis and help me visualise the data analised, and the Analysis_Report.md file—a comprehensive written record of conclusions drawn from the analysis.
+- `Analysis folder`: This houses the exported Excel spreadsheet I used to conduct further analysis and help me visualise the data analised, and the `Analysis_Report.md` a comprehensive written record of conclusions drawn from the analysis.

 - `README.md`: you are reading it now!